irods/irods_docs/docs/system_overview/configuration.md

 This is the main iRODS configuration file defining the iRODS environment.
 Any changes are effective immediately since iCommands reload their environment on every execution.

+!!!
+Note
     The server no longer relies on information defined in this file.

 ```json
 {